YeShengdong/react-interveiw/README.md

 ![demo](./images/demo.png)

-1. The component has a label
+1. The component has a label.
-2. The special `Select All` option
+2. The special `Select All` option.
-   1. if checked, all other options are checked
+   1. if checked, all other options are checked.
-   2. if unchecked, all other options are unchecked
+   2. if unchecked, all other options are unchecked.
-   3. if all other options are checked, it should be checked
+   3. if all other options are checked, it should be checked.
-   4. if any other option are unchecked, it should be unchecked
+   4. if any other option are unchecked, it should be unchecked.
-3. The options support multiple-columns, and the direction is from top to bottom
+3. The options support multiple-columns, and the direction is from top to bottom.

 ### Performance requirement